Terms of Service – The Grace Gawler Institute (GGI)

 The Grace Gawler Institute (GGI) was established in 2010 to support the life-work that co-founder Grace Gawler (Cornall) had initiated in 1974 when her then husband was diagnosed with osteosarcoma.

 Grace became the driving force throughout and after his recovery.
-Their experience in veterinary medicine combined with the lack of availability of supportive care medicine whilst going through their cancer journey with his very poor prognosis; saw the establishment of our not for profit organisations based in Melbourne.
+Their experience in veterinary medicine combined with the lack of availability of supportive care medicine and cancer education whilst going through their cancer journey, along with his very poor prognosis; saw the establishment of a not for profit organisation based in Melbourne.

 The GGI model is an exceptional service model and is unique worldwide for personalised cancer help.
-We do not endorse or practice alternative medicine for cancer patients.
+PLEASE NOTE: We do not endorse or practice alternative medicine for cancer patients, nor do we refer to any clinics, hospitals etc who only offer alternative treatments for cancer patients.
 Alternative meaning as an alternative to conventional oncology /scientific and medical treatment.

-We are supportive of evidence-based complementary practices in combination with oncological and supportive care medicine.
-As your Cancer Navigator, in order to work with us, it is essential you have an oncologist as part of your health restoration team.
+However, we are supportive of evidence-based complementary therapies and practices in combination with oncological and supportive care medicine.
+Effective cancer navigation requires communication and cooperation from treating practitioners.
+It is essential you have an oncologist as part of your health restoration team.
 If you are not under the care of an oncologist – we will assist you to find one.
+We strongly suggest that you keep your oncologist informed of any other treatment decisions and choices that you make.

 Education is the process of facilitating learning, or the acquisition of knowledge, skills, values, beliefs, and habits.
 Educational methods include storytelling, discussion, teaching, training, and directed research.
 Education frequently takes place under the guidance of educators.

-A large portion of GGI’s work is cancer education; fulfilling the charter of the charity’s Constitution.
+A large portion of GGI’s work is cancer education; fulfilling the charter of our not-for-profit’s Constitution.
 Education is considered a part of either a Skype call or any Navigation Packages (suites) offered by GGI.
 It is essential to be educated about cancer and to therefore be able to make informed decisions about your cancer care.

-Fee for service and product sales supports the GGI as a not for profit Health Promotion Charity that specialises in the care of cancer patients in an all-round manner.
-GGI has minimal overheads and a huge outreach.
+Fee for service and product sales supports the GGI as a not for profit Health Promotion Charity that specialises in the care of cancer patients in a diverse and multidisciplinary manner.
+GGI operates with minimal overheads and has a huge outreach nationally and internationally.
 GGI has 3 directors – Grace Gawler, Pip Cornall, Jeff Hutner.

 - Please refer to Governance page for more information https://www.gracegawlerinstitute.com/governance